Esri/arcgis-experience-builder-sdk-resources/widgets/floating-layout/README.md

 ```
 interactable = interact(elementRef.current).origin('parent')
 ```
 3. Make your element draggable.
-Most of the time you need not to provide handlers for dragging unless you have special requirements.
+Most of the time you need not provide handlers for dragging unless you have special requirements.
 ```
 bindDragHandler(interactable, {
   layoutId,